dnsimple/dnsimple-support/content/articles/ssl-certificates.markdown

 An SSL certificate is required to enable SSL on your site and use the HTTPS protocol.

-DNSimple offers [two types of SSL certificates](/articles/ssl-certificates-types/) signed by globally recognized [certificate authorities (CAs)](/articles/what-is-a-certificate-authority).
+We offer [two types of SSL certificates](/articles/ssl-certificates-types/) signed by globally recognized [certificate authorities (CAs)](/articles/what-is-a-certificate-authority).

 ## Supported Certificate Types